Hampton Parish, New Brunswick

-Hampton is a civil parish in Kings County, New Brunswick, Canada.
+Hampton is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it is divided between the towns of Hampton and Quispamsis and then local service district of the parish of Hampton, which further includes the service area of Fairmont Subdivision.
-Hampton and the LSD are members of Regional Service Commission 8 (RSC8), while Quispamsis is a member of the Fundy Regional Service Commission (FRSC).
+Prior to the 2023 governance reform, it was divided for governance purposes between the towns of Hampton and Quispamsis and the local service district of the parish of Hampton, which further included the service area of Fairmont Subdivision.
+Hampton and the LSD were members of Kings Regional Service Commission (RSC8), while Quispamsis was a member of the Fundy Regional Service Commission (FRSC).

 Origin of name

 Ganong believed the name "perhaps" came from Hampton near London.
 The name was common in the Thirteen Colonies.

 Notable is that the names of Kings County's pre-1800 parishes all occur in both New Jersey and North Carolina.

 History

 Hampton was erected in 1795 from Sussex Parish and Kingston Parish.
 It included Rothesay and Upham Parishes.

 In 1835 Upham was erected as its own parish.

 In 1870 Rothesay was erected as its own parish.

 In 1873 the boundary with Rothesay was altered, specifying the path through the islands in the river and changing the mainland portion to follow grant lines rather than the road to Golden Grove.

 In 1897 the boundary with Upham was altered.